sxlxc/Hakyllsite/standalone/sudoku_matroid.md

 [^4]: We will work on vector spaces.
 To avoid confusions we use $\span_\#$ for sudoku span function and use $\span$ for the span function in vector spaces and matroids.

 [^5]: This requires some properties of the [sudoku graph](https://en.wikipedia.org/wiki/Sudoku_graph) and does not hold for all perfect graphs.
 See the $K_{2,2,2}$ example in the matroid union post.

+[^6]: I guess there should be some papers showing that it's NP-complete to decide if a  $k$-uniform hypergraph is $k$-partite. haven't found one.